 Temporary edge protection and barriers should be considered where the provision of permanent structure and protection is not reasonably practicable.
-The temporary edge protection and barriers must comply with the requirements of the AS/NZS 4994Temporary Edge Protection part 1 and part 3.
+The temporary edge protection and barriers must comply with the requirements of the AS/NZS 4994 Temporary Edge Protection part 1 and part 3.

-Good ground condition and housekeeping must be maintained to minimise the risk of falling into a water body.
+Good ground condition and housekeeping must be maintained where reasonably practicable to minimise the risk of falling into a water body.

-Appropriate security, lock and signage may be installed to prevent inadvertent access to unprotected water edge at a Segwater workplace from any workers and members of public.
+Appropriate security, lock and signage may be installed to prevent inadvertent access to unprotected water edge at a Seqwater workplace from any workers and members of public.

-Where activities that involve working on, in or near water are being carried out during the hours of darkness adequate lighting, that is appropriate to the work being undertaken, must be provided and maintained.
+Where activities that involve working on, in or near water are being carried out at a workplace where natural light is not sufficient, additional lighting that is appropriate to the work being undertaken, should be provided and maintained.